 Amanda Lynne Belcher, age 27 years, of Hickory, Kentucky, passed away on Wednesday, December 18, 2019 in Graves County, Kentucky after an automobile accident.

-To send flowers in memory of Amanda Lynne Belcher, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Amanda Lynne Belcher, please visit our Heartfelt Sympathies Store.

 Amanda was born on March 11, 1992 in St. Louis, Mo. the daughter of Matthew J. and Karen L. (Green) Belcher.